Kodnot/ToNote/README.md

 Also, if you don't like your workspace becoming crowded, it is possible to delete a created note.

+Key features of the app

+-Use ctrl + up/down arrows to easily navigate between textboxes and todos.
+-Backspace can also be used on an emtpy note or todo to remove it.
+-You can also create a note or todo without even moving your mouse!
+Simply type /note or /todo into text box and newly created entry will appear.

 ...To be continued